shaposhnikoff/shaposhnikoff.github.io/index.md

 ## Other
   Married, ready for business trips.

 ## Hobby
 programming IOT, ESP32 / ESP8266, creating custom firmware for these boards (based on Tasmota / ESPhome),

-  * I develop from scratch (and update from time to time) the IOT infrastructure of my Smart Home,
+  * Develop from scratch (and update from time to time) the IOT infrastructure of my Smart Home,
   * Create and develop Smarthome Core configurations (HomeAssistant/Mosquitto MQTT broker, Prometheus/Grafana)
   * Develop ( and update )  SmartHome software ( mainly OTA ) configurations for various devices
     * Tuya smart plugs
     * Sonoff switches
     * RTMP security cameras
-    * wide scope of humidity/temperature/water( and air) pressure /current/voltage/power consumption sensors)

-Making software support of monitoring / checking / load balancing internal infrastructure to perform best practices of IOT

-Also, i have a HAM radio licence in Ukraine - callsing UT3UDX and have a technician expertise in:
+    * wide scope of humidity/temperature/water( and air) pressure /current/voltage/power consumption sensors) Making software support of monitoring / checking / load balancing internal infrastructure to perform best practices of IOT Also, i have a HAM radio licence in Ukraine - callsing UT3UDX and have a technician expertise in:
 * DMR, APRS, SVXLink, Repeater Builds